Philippines national rugby league team: History

 The Philippines National Rugby League (PNRL) was established in 2011 with a view of expanding rugby league further into Asia.
 The PNRL oversees the running of the national team, in 2011 it was announced that the Philippines would be playing their first game of rugby league at the 2012 at the Cabramatta International Nines, while also being involved in other organized international rugby league tournaments in the Asia-Pacific region.

 The Philippines have twice been involved in the Cabramatta International 9s rugby league tournament, in 2012 they defeated Burwood-North Ryde 22-18 to take the Bowl Trophy.
 In 2013 they selected 3 teams to take part in the tournament. and in 2014 four teams: the first side, two development sides, and an under 20s side.

 In 2012 the Philippines won over Thailand at the 2012 Rugby League Asian Cup.
-The match was the first rugby league international played in Asia.

 They entered the Emerging Nations World Championship in 2018 participating in the third edition of the tournament hosted in Australia.
 Arwin Marcus was named head coach for the tournament.